ROCm/omnitrace/docs/reference/development-guide.rst

       _bundle.stop();
    }

-In the above, this would be the message printed:
+When the preceding code runs, the following messages are printed:

 .. code-block:: shell